 I originally wrote this article for another publication.
 Readers challenged my credentials by pointing out that I am not a academic economist, investment broker or financial advisor.
 That’s true…

-I am not an academic economist, but I have certainly been recognized as a practical economist.
+I do not have a degree as economist, but I have certainly been recognized as a practical economist.
 Beyond investor, and business columnist, I have been keynote speaker at global economic summits.
 I am on the New Money Systems Board at Lifeboat Foundation, and my career is centered around research and public presentations about money supply, government policy and blockchain based currencies.
 I have advised members of president Obama’s council of economic advisors and I have recently been named Top Writer in Economics by Quora.com.

 Does all of this qualify me to make dismissive conclusions about technical analysis?
 That’s up to you!
 Wild Duck is an opinion Blog.
 My opinion is dressed as authoritative fact, because I have been around this block many times.
 I know the score.